EricYXu/HarvardYalePredictions/README.md

-Documentation for your project in the form of a Markdown file called README.md.
-This documentation is to be a user’s manual for your project.
-Though the structure of your documentation is entirely up to you, it should be incredibly clear to the staff how and where, if applicable, to compile, configure, and use your project.
-Your documentation should be at least several paragraphs in length.
-It should not be necessary for us to contact you with questions regarding your project after its submission.
-Hold our hand with this documentation; be sure to answer in your documentation any questions that you think we might have while testing your work.

 This is the sportsbook for the biggest football game of the year, Harvard vs. Yale.
 This is meant to be a way for students and trusted adults to place bets on the game.
 Our application provides features such as real-time betting lines, user balance tracking, and historical game statistics and utilizes Flask, Socket.IO, SQLite, and Bootstrap for a seamless and interactive user experience.